rioreur/palicat/README.md

 A mod for Crosscode adding a palicat pet, inspired by the palicos from Monster Hunter

 ## InstalLation
+First and formost, **be sure to have a backup on any save files that is important to you BEFORE testing the mod**, a wrong installation could corrupt your save file.
 For this mod to work you will need to install:
 the CCLoader mod
 	download link : https://github.com/CCDirectLink/CCLoader